Best Air Purifiers (2026): Top 8 Picks Tested

 Who it is best for: Severe allergy and asthma sufferers, chemically sensitive individuals, anyone in a high-pollution area, and people who want the absolute best filtration available.
 Also excellent for wildfire smoke due to the heavy carbon stage.

-Downsides: $899 purchase price puts it out of reach for many.
+Downsides: $1,199 purchase price puts it out of reach for many.
 Replacement filters are $70 to $200 depending on the stage, though each lasts 1 to 2 years.
-No smart features or WiFi.
+Smart control is limited to IQAir's AirVisual app, with no Alexa or Google Assistant support.
 Heavy at 35 lbs.
 The design is functional, not decorative.

 5. Levoit Core 400S: Best Smart Air Purifier